giridhar7632/micro-bit/README.md

 Extremely basic knowledge of any programming language.
 We are going to use JavaScript to code our micro:bit.

-If you don't have the hardware, don't worry we will use stimulator in this workshop.
+If you don't have the hardware, don't worry we'll use stimulator in this workshop.
 [Makecode's](https://makecode.microbit.org) micro:bit simulator was excellent!

 ## Getting Started